What is the atmosphere or feel of Brown Ledge?

 How easy is travel to Brown Ledge?

 Brown Ledge is easily accessible by air or automobile.
 The Burlington International Airport (BTV) is about 10 miles from camp and is served daily by numerous flights by United, US Airways, American Airlines, Delta, Jet Blue and Porter Air.
-Direct flights are available to New York, Newark, Philadelphia, Pittsburgh, Washington, D.C., Chicago, and Toronto.
+Direct flights are available to and from New York, Newark, Philadelphia, Pittsburgh, Washington, D.C., Chicago, and Toronto.
 We will gladly meet any flight into, or out of, Burlington.
 In addition, our proximity to Interstate 89 permits easy access by automobile.